citahub/cita/docs/docs/en/system_management/node.md

 ### Add consensus nodes

 Only after a node is added as ordianry nodes, it can make the request to become a consensus node.
 Then, it is necessary to approve the request by administrator.
 After all of these operations, a consensus node can be added sucessfully.
-If a ordnary node want to be updated to a consensus node, detailed steps are as follows：
+If a ordinary node want to be updated to a consensus node, detailed steps are as follows：

-* Submit the account address to the administrator;
-* The node initiates a contract that records it as a consensus node, and the administrator completes the confirmation;
-* Modify the local white-list together with other nodes;
-* Participate in consensus process after completing the block data synchronization.

-Let's illustrate it with an example.
-We will use `newNode(address)`/`approveNode(address)` in here.
+Let's illustrate how a ordinary node become a consensus node with an example.
+We will use `newNode(address)`/`approveNode(address)` in the process.

 Consensus nodes management contract is system contract and written into genesis by default.
 Below are function signatures of management contract：